brave/ledger/documentation/Ledger-Principles.md

 From the Ledger's perspective, the most important property of a persona is the value of its `Bravery` setting.
 At present,
-there are two possible values `ad-free` and `ad-replacement`.
+there is one possible value, `ad-free`.
-If the browsing experience is `ad-free`, then third-party advertisements are not displayed by the browser;
+If the browsing experience is `ad-free`, then third-party advertisements are not displayed by the browser.
-otherwise,
-third-party advertisements may be replaced by the browser.

 ## Behavior